Property Tax Lab

 Valuation Cycles

-How often valuations are updated involves a three-way tension between fairness, cost, and political acceptability.
-Outdated valuations create inequities between properties whose values have moved at different rates; but frequent updates mean more visible shifts in individual tax bills, generating political resistance and driving up appeal volumes.
+Valuation frequency involves a three-way tension: fairness, cost, and political acceptability.
+Outdated valuations create inequities, but frequent updates mean more visible bill shifts, generating political resistance and higher appeal volumes.

 Cycle Example Characteristics